PabloCBEG/PictureRetriever/README.md

 1. Searching for .jpg / .png / .tiff : easily extensible to other kind of image files (parameter inside *if* statement)
 2. Creating new folder in parent directory
 3. Copying all those images in the new folder

+*Aim: make it portable. i.e. NOT using std::filesystem nor any boost dependencies